A guide to visiting Sevilla, Spain

 Visit Las Setas early evening to not only enjoy the Aurora, but also for a beautiful Seville sunset.

 One of my favourite things to do when exploring a new city is to simply wander and see what I discover.
-The Jewish Quarter in Seville is the perfect place to get lost in, with its narrow winding streets, picturesque squares and array of patios all waiting to be discovered.
+Santa Cruz, known as the old Jewish Quarter, in Seville is the perfect place to get lost in, with its narrow winding streets, picturesque squares and array of patios all waiting to be discovered.
 Enter across the courtyard from the exit of the Royal Alcazar and discover the archway that gives you a wonderful shot of the Giralda Tower in the distance.
 The Jewish Quarter is full of boutique shops and is the perfect place to treat yourself to a souvenir or two.
-Allow yourself an hour to explore this fascinating network of historical streets and see what you can discover.
+Allow yourself an hour to explore this fascinating network of historical streets and see what you can find,

 Palace de Las Duenas